Oyinoye/Grocery_App_Backend/README.md

 API for simple grocery app done with Python and Django.

+### Api Documentation
+Can be seen by importing the rideco.json file into Insomnia or Postman app.
+Update environment base url to port on your localhost(default: 8000)

 ### Setup

 Create a virtual environment in the project folder using `py -m venv venv`